 Yes, as anyone that is already a national of a EU Member State can legally enter the UK.
-You must still fulfill all the requirements of the Border and Immigration Agency, but EU citizens can move freely from country-to-country.
+You must still fulfil all the requirements of the Border and Immigration Agency, but EU citizens can move freely from country-to-country.
 If you are refused entry for some reason, a specialist immigration solicitor can advise you.

 How can a solicitor help with my immigration?

 Whether you are living in or outside of the EU, you must ensure you fully comply with immigration rules when you come to the UK.
 If you are refused entry, or are going to be deported, a specialist immigration solicitor can help you.